fraulueneburg/sortof/README.md

 This is my latest project – a simple React web app that helps you clear your mind.
 It’s lightweight and easy – no signup or login needed, everything is neatly stored in a cookie in your browser.

 > [!IMPORTANT]
-> Right now, this project is in its earliest stage, but it will soon be available as a demo version.
+> This project is a work in progress but will soon be available as a demo version.

 ## Features